-Considering buying a house in Brisbane at auction?
-It’s important to organise your building and pest inspection prior to the hammer falling.
 Whilst the laws in each state differ slightly, typically once a purchaser makes the highest bid at auction and the property is declared sold, the contract is binding.
-In other words, an auction contract is unconditional so get your inspections done early and be sure the property really is what it appears to be.
-An independent property inspection report really should be non-negotiable as it is so valuable.
+In other words, an auction contract is unconditional.
+So, get your inspections done early and be sure the property really is what it appears to be.
+An independent property inspection report really should be non-negotiable – it is just too valuable.

 When should a building and pest inspection be organised?